musab-mahad/Kasmaal-Program/README.md

 ### **Kasmaal Program - Terms and Conditions**

 **1. Introduction**
-Welcome to the **Kasmaal Internship Program**!
+Welcome to the **Kasmaal Program**!
 By applying for and participating in this program, you agree to comply with these Terms and Conditions.
 These terms govern your participation, payment, and conduct throughout the program.

 ---